-Enjoy your lazy morning in but if you want to make the most out of your time in Aswan then Abu Simbel is a must-see !!
-After breakfast at early hours, your private A/C vehicle will take you and your private guide to Abu Simbel for about 2 and a half hours.
-Explore the deserted Site surrounded by the river on both sides… we won’t give out too many details, your Egyptologist guide will tell you all about how they moved this carved mountain! later on, your driver will escort you back to check in to your hotel for overnight.
+After breakfast at early hours, your private vehicle will take you and your guide to Abu Simbel for about two and a half hours where you’ll explore the deserted site surrounded by the river on both sides.
+Later, your driver will escort you back to check in to your hotel overnight.

 Overnight in Aswan hotel.

-Enjoy your breakfast in Aswan before we catch an early flight back to Cairo.
-Upon arrival, we will take you to the Egyptian Museum where you will see the legendary treasures it holds.
-You will see some of the most exquisite and ancient artifacts and statues in history.
-We will then tour Islamic Cairo including the Citadel of Saladin, with its most beautiful Alabaster Mosque of Mohammad Ali.
-Then it’s on to Coptic Cairo to visit the Hanging Church, built on the side of the Roman fortress of Babylon and then on to the Saint Sergius Church said to have been one of the hiding places of the Holy Family.
+We catch an early flight back to Cairo this morning.
+Once settled in, we head to the Egyptian Museum where you will see the legendary treasures it holds.
+We then tour Islamic Cairo and the Citadel of Saladin.
+Then it’s on to Coptic Cairo to visit the Hanging Church, built on the side of the Roman fortress of Babylon and then on to the Saint Sergius Church.

 Overnight at your Cairo hotel.

-Enjoy breakfast before head out to start a full-day tour of Alexandria.
-Get ready to gaze at the most stunning turquoise colored sea possible… It literally sparkles !!
+After breakfast, we head to Alexandria for a full-day tour.
 This Mediterranean city was founded by Alexander the Great.
-It has many lovely sights waiting to be discovered and explored by you! your private guide will take you to tour the famous Pompey’s Pillar, the Amphitheatre, the Roman Catacombs, and more before driving back to Cairo at the end of the day.
+Today, your guide will take you to tour the famous Pompey’s Pillar, the Amphitheatre, the Roman Catacombs, and more before driving back to Cairo.

 Overnight in Cairo hotel.

-Get ready to bid your farewell to Egypt and don’t forget to pack your fantastic memories to take back with you and share with your family and friends.
-Our agent will take you to Cairo International Airport in plenty of time for your final departure.
+Get ready to bid your farewell to Egypt.
+Our agent will take you to Cairo International Airport for your departure home.